 This lecture and discussion course introduces students to the visual arts, material culture and built environment of Japan, from antiquity to the present day.
-While we certainly cover Hokusai's Great Wave, we also consider how this most recognizable representative of Japanese art might be less quintessentially Japanese than it initially seems.
-We consider how the arts of Japan are distinct from, yet also connected to, the larger Sinosphere; challenge the notion of an isolated, homogenous Japan and, finally, consider the global transmission of Japanese art.
-This counts toward the Asia place requirement for the major.
+While we certainly cover Hokusai's "Great Wave," we also consider how this most recognizable representative of Japanese art might be less quintessentially Japanese than it initially seems.
+We consider how the arts of Japan are distinct from, yet also connected to, the larger Sinosphere; challenge the notion of an isolated, homogenous Japan; and, finally, consider the global transmission of Japanese art.
+This counts toward the 200-level intermediate requirement and the Asia place requirement for the major.
 Prerequisite: any 100-level ARHS class.
+Permission of instructor required.